 Here are some different ideas to help teens get started today.

-Ways for Teens to Make Money This Summer
+11 Summer Job Ideas for Teens to Make Money

 If you enjoy taking photos and have access to a nice camera you can take pictures and sell them via the stock photo websites.